Advantages of Using SSL/TLS HTTPS on AS2 | JSCAPE

 Again, you can test if this works by clicking the Test Server button.
 If all goes well, the test should succeed.
 That's it.
 Now you know how to configure your AS2 servers to leverage the security features of HTTPS.

 Would you like to try this out yourself?
-Download a free, fully-functional Starter Edition of JSCAPE MFT Server now.
+Fill out a short form to request a free trial now.